 The system monitors the fact of unloading materials via the device, connected to the dump truck CAN-bus, which records the fact of lifting the trunk.
 When the dump truck drives into the geofence and lifts the trunk, the tracker records time and location in the report.
 The volume of sand delivered is calculated based on the trunk volume.
 Usually, it is 20 m3.
 All data is sent to the monitoring server.

-Nova Track specialists set up an algorithm to read fuel consumption data.
+The integrator specialists set up an algorithm to read fuel consumption data.
 Connected to the CAN-bus using the CAN Scanner tool, they identify a block with fuel parameters.
 The data goes through a system of filters and is sent to the device.
 After that it is directed to the monitoring server if the machine is at the base at the time of data uploading.

 Thanks to the implemented solution, the construction company can keep records of transported cargo, monitor fuel consumption and calculate the equipment payback period.

 In the nearest future several hundred units of the customer's machinery will be equipped with Galileosky devices.
 This will allow to monitor the company's business processes and generate reports with many indicators.
 The project will also be helpful for other company departments.
 As the production department will receive data online, which will significantly reduce the time for preparing.

 You can use similar solutions in your projects.
 The potential of Galileosky tracking devices is large.
 More than 1 mln devices operate in systems ranging from passenger transport control, oil and gas industry monitoring, mining and others; transport, ships, sports cars and even weather stations are under Galileosky devices control.

 Would you like to tell about your own interesting project?
 Send us your story or share a news story with the Galileosky manager.
 We will jointly prepare a case and tell the professional community about it.